KemiOm/Equal-Education/README.md

 Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

 ## ← index.html
-This is your homepage.
-It should be the first page that you work on.
+This is your homepage where you will It has some starter code with placeholders for images, a title, intro text, and text descriptions.

 ## ← about.html
 This will be your about page.